 The image above is an example of what is shown on a seed packet.
 Here is a step by step process of each line’s meaning and how to read your seed packet:

-The seed companies are as follows:
+The seed companies we typically carry are as follows:

-NSS: Native Seed/SEARCH
+NSS: Native Seed Search

 SSE: Seed Savers Exchange